hackclub/hackclub/workshops/drum_pad/README.md

 # CSS:

 But this doesn't look that nice, right?
-We will write some CSS to add styling, which make our drum pad look prettier.
+We will write some CSS to add styling, which will make our drum pad look prettier.
 Let's do that!

 Just before the end of your `<head>` tag, link your CSS file: